-Charlotte Klenke was appointed as Chief Legal Counsel in February 2017.
-She is responsible for providing legal counsel to the Commissioner's Unit and overseeing OCI's Legal Unit.
+Zach Bemis was appointed as Chief Legal Counsel in March 2018.
+He is responsible for providing legal counsel to the Commissioner’s Unit and overseeing OCI’s Legal Unit.

 Kate Ludlum was appointed the Insurance Administrator for Funds and Program Management in March 2015.
 Ms. Ludlum is responsible for the oversight of the Local Government Property Insurance Fund, the Injured Patients and Families Compensation Fund, the State Life Insurance Fund, and all internal administrative duties including budget, accounting, human resources, and information technology for the agency.